terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

 Integration Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Integration Test, there may be cases wherein data of several days (for example: files) is created and transferred in a single day, for communicating with the system.

 .. figure:: ./images/DateFactoryIT.png
    :alt: DateFactorySI
    :width: 90%

 When the actual date is 2012/10/1,
-Use JdbcAdjustedDateFactory and set the SQL to calculate the difference with test execution date.
+Use \ `JdbcAdjustedJodaTimeDateFactory` \ and set the SQL to calculate the difference with test execution date.

 .. tabularcolumns:: |p{0.10\linewidth}|p{0.90\linewidth}|